 The plowing condition is selected as the tractor simulation condition, and the initial state of the power battery SOC is set to 0.5.
-Under plowing conditions, the tractor's driving speed and traction resistance will change accordingly because the tractor is affected by soil conditions, tractor performance, driver operation and external environment.
-The tractor travel speed is shown in Figure 8.
+Under plowing conditions, the driving speed and traction resistance of the tractor will change accordingly because it is affected by soil conditions, the tractor performance, driver operation, and external environment.
+The tractor travel speed is shown in Fig. 8.
 The travel speed fluctuates at 7 km/h, with a maximum speed of 9.78 km/h and a minimum speed of 4.12 km/h.
-The plowing resistance is shown in Figure 9.
+The plowing resistance is shown in Fig. 9.
 The plowing resistance fluctuates at 8.5 kN, with the highest resistance reaching 11.96 kN and the lowest resistance reaching 3.15 kN.